Beakii/bdodle/README.md

  - [x] Swap img components for Next Image Components
  - [x] Add details to landing page to explain game modes + how to play
  - [x] Add Sentry report a bug component - https://www.youtube.com/watch?v=8CdKgnErqQM
+ - [x] Remove clerk
+ - [ ] Make the auto scroll target the specific div, not the entire page
+ - [ ] Merge to main and push to production
+---
+ ## Release v2.1
+ - [ ] Add Next Auth
  - [ ] Add leaderboard component with shadcn ui skeleton loading while not signed in
  - [ ] Connect leaderboard component with database table
- - [ ] Merge to main and push to production
  ---
  ## Debug
  - [x] Fix AnswerTable validation (Arrows on contri and connection not working correctly)
  - [x] Fix Offset animation to reveal each card slowly